 The story is all broad strokes with iconography to match: the Empire, stark and geometric with a Death Star whose interiors are almost expressionistic.
 The Rebellion, meanwhile, wears earthy tones and uses battered equipment, an organic counterpoint to the merciless death march of authoritarianism.

 The script has hiccups, for sure.
 The line “I’ve got a bad feeling about this” is said twice, but it somehow feels like 15 times.
 The first half hour is almost entirely a C3PO show.
 And there’s almost no room for shading or grayness in the film’s moral directness.
 But that’s okay!
 It’s a straightforward story, and that allows every component of the production to hit hard and in unison.

 And before I move on past the film’s pimples, I should note the acting is very hit or miss.
 Mark Hamill isn’t doing much to deepen a character that’s simple on the page, carrying Luke like a whiny 12-year-old most of the time.
 Carrie Fisher has trouble bouncing between Leia’s various roles in the narrative.
-Ford, Cushing, and Guinness are all great, though.
+Harrison Ford, Peter Cushing, and Alec Guinness are all great, though.